 Advertise Lake Vacation Rentals

 Fishing is the most popular activity at the lake, and most anglers come in search of rainbow trout and yellow perch.
 Wild Horse Reservoir is also home to brown trout, smallmouth bass, largemouth bass, catfish, white crappie, and bowcutt trout.
 Many anglers also have good luck fishing in the Owyhee River below Wild Horse Dam.
-Anglers visit the lake year-round, with fly fishing being popular in early spring and late fall.
+Anglers visit the lake year-round, with fly fishing popular in early spring and late fall.
 The cold winter temperatures make the lake ideal for ice fishing, and the Wild Horse Ice Fishing Tournament held annually each February draws anglers from all over Nevada.

-Wild Horse Recreation Area, a 140 acre park on the northeastern shore of the lake, offers visitors an ideal place to enjoy the lake every season of the year.
+Wild Horse Recreation Area, a 140-acre park on the northeastern shore of the lake, offers visitors an ideal place to enjoy the lake every season of the year.
 The park is open year-round, but visitors should be aware that access can often be difficult in the winter.
 The recreation area boasts a boat ramp, picnic area, and even a small swimming beach--a perfect place to cool off from those 90 degree temperatures in the summer.
 In the fall, hunting opportunities abound in the lands surrounding the recreation area.
 And in the winter, the park comes alive with the sounds of snowmobiles and snow skiers.
 The park's rolling hills and lack of trees make it a perfect place for winter sports.

-Visitors who would like to camp at Wild Horse have several options.
+Visitors who would like to camp at the lake have several options.
 Wild Horse State Recreation Area has a campground with 33 campsites, each equipped with picnic tables and fire pits.
 Restrooms and showers are also conveniently available.
 Camping is also available at lakeside sites managed by the Shoshone-Paiute Indian Tribe who inhabit Duck Valley Indian Reservation.
 The more adventurous can enjoy more primitive camping in many areas right on the shores of the reservoir.

 If you are looking for a secluded lake with year-round interest, Wild Horse Reservoir is the place for you.
 Be sure to plan a trip to this relaxing oasis in the heart of the Nevada desert.